pingcap/docs-cn/dev/reference/configuration/tidb-server/tidb-specific-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: 10
-- When a transaction encounters retriable errors, such as transaction conflicts and TiKV busy, this transaction can be re-executed.
+- When a transaction encounters retriable errors (such as transaction conflicts, over slow transaction commit, or table schema changes), this transaction can be re-executed.
 This variable is used to set the maximum number of the retries.

 ### tidb_disable_txn_auto_retry

 - Scope: SESSION | GLOBAL
-- Default: 0
+- Default: 1
 - This variable is used to set whether to disable automatic retry of explicit transactions.
+The default value of 1 means that transactions will not automatically retry in TiDB and `COMMIT` statements might return errors that need to be handled in the application layer.

+    Setting the value to 0 means that TiDB will automatically retry transactions, resulting in fewer errors from `COMMIT` statements.
+Be careful when making this change, because it might result in lost updates.

+    This variable does not affect automatically committed implicit transactions and internally executed transactions in TiDB.
+The maximum retry count of these transactions is determined by the value of `tidb_retry_limit`.

-If you set this variable to 1, the transaction does not retry automatically.
-If there is a transactional conflict, the transaction needs to be retried at the application layer.
-To decide whether you need to disable automatic retry, see [description of optimistic transactions](/dev/reference/transactions/transaction-isolation.md#description-of-optimistic-transactions).
+    To decide whether you can enable automatic retry, see [description of optimistic transactions](/dev/reference/transactions/transaction-isolation.md#description-of-optimistic-transactions).

+### tidb_back_off_weight

+- Scope: SESSION | GLOBAL
+- Default value: 2
+- This variable is used to increase the weight of the maximum time of TiDB `back-off`, that is, the maximum retry time for sending a retry request when an internal network or other component (TiKV, PD) failure is encountered.
+This variable can be used to adjust the maximum retry time and the minimum value is 1.

+    For example, the base timeout for TiDB to take TSO from PD is 15 seconds.
+When `tidb_back_off_weight = 2`, the maximum timeout for taking TSO is: *base time * 2 = 30 seconds*.

+    In the case of a poor network environment, appropriately increasing the value of this variable can effectively alleviate error reporting to the application end caused by timeout.
+If the application end wants to receive the error information more quickly, minimize the value of this variable.

 ### tidb_enable_table_partition